bihor/fp_masterquiz/README.md

 Changes in version 4.2:
 - Questions can now be closed too.
 - Bugfix for: prevent PHP and JavaScript errors from missing settings.

+Changes in version 4.2.3:
+- Setting redirectToResultPageAtFinal added: redirect to the result page when the final page is reached?